raygun101/MarkupKit/README.md

     - (void)processMarkupInstruction:(NSString *)target data:(NSString *)data;
     - (void)appendMarkupElementView:(UIView *)view;

+### UIViewController
+MarkupKit adds a single method to `UIViewController`:

+    - (void)presentationComplete:(UIViewController *)viewController cancelled:BOOL;

+This method represents an alternative to defining a custom controller delegate.
+It can be called by a presented view controller to notify the presenting view controller that the presented controller can be dismissed.

 ### UIButton
 Instances of `UIButton` are created programmtically using the `buttonWithType:` method of `UIButton`.
 MarkupKit adds the following factory methods to `UIButton` to allow buttons be declared in markup: